 by Leah Argento

-What does it mean when fingernails develop vertical ridges, and is it cause for concern?
+What does it mean when fingernails develop vertical ridges (vertical lines on nails), and is it cause for concern?

 Onychorrhexis (listen here for pronounciation) n: longitudinal ridging

 Since I suffer from Onychorrhexis, I thought that I’d take an opportunity to investigate and write about where my fingernails ridges came from and what, if anything, I can do about them.

 My research led me to the term “Onychorrhexis,” which simply means brittle nails, according to Dr. Joseph Jorizzo, a dermatologist and professor at Wake Forest University in Winston-Salem, N.C.
 When nails are brittle, they often split at the ends and have longitudinal ridging.
 The appearance of longitudinal ridging alone is referred to as onychorrhexis.
 The appearance of split ends alone is referred to as onychoschisis.

 But many times a patient will have both together, making brittle nails a common complaint, according to Dr. Jorizzo.
 Although a cause for split ends can sometimes be determined, many patients who want to know the specific cause for their onychorrhexis are disappointed to find that there isn’t one.

 Eventually, said Jorizzo, nearly everyone will get onychorrhexis because it’s something that happens with age.